ZacharyPax/WatchtowerStack/README.md

 ## "The shrewd one sees the danger and conceals himself"
 ![GPLv3](https://www.gnu.org/graphics/gplv3-with-text-136x68.png)

-Welcome to the Watchtower Stack repository! 🚀 This repository houses configuration files and essential information for the Watchtower Stack, a robust hardware server cluster powered by the Linux-based, free, and open-source hypervisor, Proxmox Virtual Environment.
+Welcome to the Watchtower Stack repository! 🚀 This repository houses configuration files, scripts, and other essential information for the Watchtower Stack, a robust hardware server cluster powered by the Linux-based, free, and open-source hypervisor, Proxmox Virtual Environment.

 ### Overview